mattischrome/console-blog/content/posts/why-i-love-the-jungle-book/index.md

 - Animation
 - Eleven
 title: Why I Love The Jungle Book
-heroImage: ../../assets/images/defaultHero.jpg
-description: Just as with the [understated classics](understated-classics) I want to set out my stall early on
 ---
 Just as with the [understated classics](understated-classics) I want to set out my stall early on that good movies are good enough.
 Both [_Betty Blue_](why-i-love-betty-blue) and today’s choice _The Jungle Book_ are never going to win any sort of consensus prize for the best movies ever made but they are really good.
 They also have a personal history attached that makes them worth writing about.